lookang/TagUI/pohyin/titlechange/readme.md

-# Posting2 Automate Social Posting
+# Title change in SLS

 This script automates interactions with the SLS (Student Learning Space) platform for updating lesson titles and accessing specific URLs.
 The script uses TagUI, a free and open-source RPA tool by AI Singapore, to perform the necessary actions.